xuwen-ho/tp/docs/UserGuide.md

 **:information_source: Take note:**<br>

-* As clear is deemed as a critical operation, you will see a confirmation message shown below.
+* As clear is deemed as a critical operation, you will see a confirmation message.

 * Do not panic, entering `y` following it will delete proceed to delete the specified entry, while entering anything else will default to cancelling the operation.